 Investment Income and Bear Markets

 Whether bear markets affect retirees living off investment income depends on the income asset they own.
-But since the investment income method is based on living off investment income vs capital gains, bear markets are less of an issue for retirees not counting to live on withdrawals.
+But since the investment income method is based on living off investment income vs withdrawing funds from capital gains, bear markets are less of an issue for retirees not counting on withdrawals to live.

-For income investors who rely on stock dividends, they will experience a drop in net worth during bear markets but the dividend income should remain steady throughout the bear market.
+For income investors who rely on stock dividends, they will experience a drop in net worth during bear markets but the dividend income should, nevertheless, remain steady throughout the bear market.

 Read my related post Reducing Risk in Stocks with 13 lessons from past bear markets.

 Note that bear markets call for reducing investment risk in general, however, even for stock dividend investors.
-This can be problematic for income investors who have increased risk to get higher dividends.
+This can be problematic for income investors who have increased risk with stocks that pay higher dividends.